 Setup the Ethernet connection

 From the Comm.
-Type menu, press the Yellow button to return to the 'Communication' menu.
+Type menu, press the Red Button to return to the Communication menu.
 Then:

-Return to the previous menu by pressing the Yellow button.
+Return to the previous menu by pressing the Red Button.
 Then:

-Return to the previous menu by pressing the Yellow button again.
+Return to the previous menu by pressing the Red Button again.
 Then:

-Note: The reader may stay on this screen for a moment after pressing the button.
+Note: The reader may stay on this screen for a moment after pressing the yes button.

 Record the IP address of the iPP320

-At the copyright screen, during bootup.
-Press the the Red button to scroll to the bottom.
+At the copyright screen, during boot-up.
+Press the Red button to scroll to the bottom.

 Quickly write down the IP address of your device.

 Note: The copyright screen is very brief.
-If the screen advances before you can write down the address, simply reboot the reader (# + Yellow buttons) and try again.
+If the screen advances before you can write down the address, simply reboot the reader (# + Yellow Button) and try again.